mixxxdj/manual/source/chapters/library.rst

 The Analyze view allows you to run :term:`BPM` and :term:`beatgrid` detection on tracks in advance.
 Waveforms are generated as part of the analysis as well.

-.. versionchanged:: 1.11
-   Shows the progress in percentage and total queue length while analyzing.
+While analyzing, the progress in percentage and total queue length are shown.

+.. versionadded:: 1.12
+   Drag and drop tracks from the library or external file managers onto the analysis view to instantly analyze these files.

 The Analyze features in detail:

-* **All / New**: Allows you to view a list of either all tracks in the library or tracks added to the library within the last 7 days.
+* **All / New radio-buttons**: Allows you to view a list of either all tracks in the library or tracks added to the library within the last 7 days.
-* **Select All**: Selects all tracks in the current view.
+* **Select All button **: Selects all tracks in the current view.
-* **Analyze**: Starts the detection on the selected tracks.
+* **Analyze button **: Starts the detection on the selected tracks.

 .. seealso:: For more information, go to :ref:`djing-bpm-detection`.